 Kenya is a highly photogenic country.
-The main point of interest for most photographers is the prodigious wildlife that inhabits the national parks and other reserves.
+The main point of interest for most people that want to go on a Kenya photography safari is the prodigious wildlife that inhabits the national parks and other reserves.
 Landscapes are greenest in the wet season, and the sky is least hazy then too, but this can be a difficult time to travel as game drives and other activities are washed out by frequent storms.

-Colourful traditional ethnic groups such as the Maasai, Samburu and Turkana make for great subjects, but it is important to ask permission before photographing them.
+Colourful traditional ethnic groups such as the Maasai, Samburu and Turkana make for great subjects, but it is important to ask permission before photographing them on your photography holiday in Kenya.
 Many people will refuse, while others will expect to be paid.
 A good option for photographing traditionally-attired people is to arrange a paid visit to a traditional village bordering the Maasai Mara or Samburu-Buffalo Springs.
 The Swahili people of the coast are also sensitive about being photographed, in particular the women, whose Islamic culture perceives it to be immodest.